-Policy 6.5: Overtime/Flex Time
+Policy 6.5: Overtime/Flex Time/Compensatory (Comp) Time

 - A. SUBJECT.
-Overtime/Flex Time. - B. PURPOSE.
-To establish a policy for overtime pay for employees. - C. POLICY.
-The policy of the City is to provide overtime pay for employees in compliance with federal law.
+Overtime/Flex Time/Compensatory (Comp) Time. - B. PURPOSE.
+To establish a compensation policy for non-exempt employees who work more than 40 hours in a work week (or commissioned officers who work more than 84 hours in a work period). - C. POLICY.
+The policy of the City is to provide employees with either Flex Time, Compensatory (Comp) Time, or overtime pay for employees who work more than 40 hours in a work week in compliance with state and federal law, as appropriate.